KholdStare/plumbingplusplus/README.md

 *UPDATE* I have decided to kill two birds with one stone.
 The new Source class encapsulates any iterable, including a Pipe- however, it is polymorphic at compile time, so has zero overhead.
-A Sink is just a type alias for a Source over Pipes.
+A PipeSource is just a type alias for a Source over Pipes.

 ## Future Work/Ideas